GlobalFishingWatch/pipe-gaps/README.md

 We believe those will be a very small amount of the total gaps, and we aim in the future to find a solution to this problem.
-One option could be to use something more stable like `vessel_id` instead of `ssvid`.
+One option could be to use e.g. `vessel_id` which has a much higher chance of separating messages from different vessels that broadcast under the same `ssvid`.

 </div>